This blog was originated and designed to do many things:

 My husband is not physically abusive or hardly ever verbally abusive.
 He’s one of those happy alcoholics and the life of the party.
 So please, if you are in an abusive marriage/relationship – seek help!
 Protect yourself and your family!

 My husband and I (as of 8/1/10) are going to a christian marriage counselor.
 Which I will include our sessions in my blog.
 So even if the relationship is not abusive, still seek help.
 And as I stated above, please seek help if there is abuse!!

 But most important: keep praying.
-I can tell you that I have prayed this stronghold to be removed for over 10 years.
+I can tell you that I have prayed this stronghold to be removed for almost 20 years.
 Don’t be discouraged by that.
 During this time I have seen MAJOR progress and answered prayers.
 And only God knows how much longer it will be until each and every prayer will be answered – and maybe they won’t be.
 But in any case, God has a plan!